greenrobotllc/adserver/README.md

 10. Enter the laradock folder and rename env-example to .env.
 `cd laradock; cp env-example .env`

+11. Change your database credentials in the laradock .env to match that of the adserver .env file.

-11. Run your containers:
+12. Run your containers:
 `docker-compose down`
 `docker-compose up -d nginx mysql`

-12. Open up http://localhost in your web browser
+13. Open up http://localhost in your web browser

 --More instructions available at https://laradock.io/

-13. Setup something like the following in cron (your path to artisan may vary):
+14. Setup something like the following in cron (your path to artisan may vary):
 `* * * * * php /var/www/html/adserver/artisan schedule:run >> /dev/null 2>&1`

-14. Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.
+15. Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.

 FAQ: